begeh/scheduler/README.md

 # Interview Scheduler

 Interviewer is an app for creating, editing, and deleting interview appointments in real-time.
-Made in ReactJS.
+Page updates made across clients using Web Sockets.
+App is made in ReactJS.

 ** Access deployed app at https://interview-scheduler-app.netlify.com (Deployed using Heroku, CircleCI, and Netlify) **